eritaakash/heart-disease-prediction/README.md

 - `Exploration.ipynb`: A Notebook dedicated to data exploration and preprocessing.

-- `Project.ipynb`: The Notebook where the Logistic Regression is trained over the clean data.
+- `LogisticRegression.ipynb`: The Notebook where the Logistic Regression is trained over the clean data.

+- `XGBoost.ipynb`: The Notebook containing Extreme Gradient Boost model trained over the clean data

 - `requirements.txt`: A file listing the Python dependencies needed to run the notebooks.